cccbr/runningatower/content/docs/communication/yourcare/index.md

 ### Who can I ask about the state of the bells and fittings in our tower?

-If your church has an active band of ringers, their leader the tower captain can advise on sources of information; or you can contact the local bell-ringing association or DAC bells adviser: contact details can be found on the *[CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#CCCBR)* website.
+If your church has an active band of ringers, their leader the tower captain can advise on sources of information; or you can contact the local bell-ringing association or DAC bells adviser: **[contact information](https://cccbr.org.uk/about/affiliated-societies/)**.

 ![Practice](carepractice.jpg)